popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 git checkout -b mosquito # create a new branch for your work, called "mosquito," and navigate to it
 ```

-now any changes that I commit, will only be committed to the branch called ```mosquito```.
+now any changes that you commit, will be committed to the branch called ```mosquito```.

 stdpopsim has a few utilities that play well with Ensembl (@ensembl2021), including one that we will use to create some code templates for us to buildout a new species.
-This utility lives on the "maintenance" side of stdpopsim which houses utilities that are not user facing.
+This utility lives on the "maintenance" side of stdpopsim, which houses utilities that are not user facing.

 To add our species we will hand the maintenance command line interface an Ensembl species ID and it will retrieve some essential information about the genome: